Netonna/shmoodbysoka/README.md

-This is a Website For a bakery
+This is a Website For a small bakery